Romans settling Britain and Gaul

 Over the last twenty-five years, Odyssey’s small group Summer School Program has given countless travellers an unforgettable educational and travel experience.
 Each summer, we prepare and offer fun and challenging special interest courses and programs designed to give travellers the options and opportunity to learn about history, religion, Australian culture, and the arts, among many other topics.
 These courses are designed in such a way that enthusiasts can deepen their knowledge of a particular topic or be initiated into new understandings on a subject.

 We don’t quite live on campus, but we will be staying in a comfortable hotel in central Hobart!
 We will enjoy welcome and farewell dinners in between our seminars, as well as daily morning tea and lunch.

 These programs offered are tailor-made for mature-aged and senior travellers who are eager to explore in-depth a particular topic.
-Read more about our teaching philosophy in this article.
+Summer school learning programs for mature and senior travellers who are and remain curious about the world.
+Read more about our philosophy of the Odyssey Summer Schools.